How to Save 10 Hours a Week on Social Media Marketing in 2026

 Common mistakes to avoid

-• Over-relying on basic AI tools: Generating 50 generic posts using ChatGPT and blasting them out will save you time, but it will destroy your brand equity.
+- Over-relying on basic AI tools: Generating 50 generic posts using ChatGPT and blasting them out will save you time, but it will destroy your brand equity.
 People scroll past generic AI drivel.
 Use automation for the mechanics of posting, but keep the ideas human.
+The right approach is using an AI caption generator that adapts to your brand voice.

 The ROI of Social Media Automation